C

 🔔 Buyer-protection check

-Check if your Subaru Forester has any open recalls
+Check if your Toyota Kluger has any open recalls

 One form — we send you straight to the right manufacturer recall page and the ACCC register.
 Recall fixes are free by law.